 The Majority of Clothing Bought in Canada Is Imported

-However, at the same time, apparel manufacturers in Canada are becoming more export-oriented in response to international demand for Canadian brands.
-During the 2016-2019 period, the CAGR of domestic exports was 0.9%, which shows increasing demand for Canadian goods on the international market.
+However, at the same time, apparel manufacturers in Canada are becoming more export‑oriented in response to international demand for Canadian brands.
+In 2024, Canada’s total apparel exports reached about $1.54 billion, up from previous years, showing increasing demand for Canadian goods on the international market.

 Inflation Has Not Increased the Prices of Apparel in Canada